-This page is for those who want to know and to teach the version of the answers that will last a life time.
+This page is for those who want to know and to teach the catechism answers that will last a life time.
 Versions?

-If you are new to the Catholic faith, or are teaching young children, and are looking for the best version, you'll like seeing the comparisons below.
-They can spare you trouble in the future as you shop for a catechism.
+If you are new to the Catholic faith, or are teaching young children, and are looking for the best version; you'll like seeing the comparisons below.
+They can spare you trouble in the future.

-You'll be able to see which versions ask which questions in different Communion catechisms.
+You'll be able to see which versions ask which questions in popular Communion catechisms.

 The old Baltimore Catechism (BC) was designed to be "from" the Catechism of the Council of Trent, yet in a more memorizable question and answer format.
 The Catechism of Trent was called The Roman Catechism.
 In the 1880s there was not an English translation that could be used in schools, so the United States bishops published their own catechism for diocesan use.

 Even the versions that are under the Confraternity for Christian Doctrine, (CCD) - even as early as the 1930s - have some differences, especially in the inclusions that were added in the prose between the actual Baltimore questions and answers.

 In general, the BC parallels the Penny Catechism in England and DeHarbe's Catechism in Germany which have excellent Catholic answers.
 Yet again, beware of some Penny editions that were published, especially after 1971 as the answers are not the same.

-This page explains differences in some currently popular BC versions and documents for you the several sources to our Communion audio downloads and worksheets.
+This page explains differences in some currently popular BC versions.
+It documents the several sources to our Communion audio downloads and worksheets.

-Most old Baltimore Catechism questions answer with very Catholic answers.
-They concur with very little difference in the wording of questions and answers in different versions or publications throughout the years.
-Most BC questions and answers (compare yours here) in different publications teach the basic Catholic beliefs with very little difference in the answers.
+Most old catechism questions answer with very Catholic answers.
+They agree with very little difference in the wording of questions and answers throughout the years.

-Further: Pope Saint Pius X warned of this sort of Imprimatur danger in his encyclical Pascendi, paragraph 51 as he quotes and comments on what Pope Leo XIII said:
+Further: Pope Saint Pius X warned of this danger in his encyclical Pascendi, paragraph 51 as he quotes and comments on what Pope Leo XIII said:

 Note: Pascendi was written just after the time that Pope Leo XIII accused the bishops of Baltimore of Americanism (Kenricks?).